 How does a strong dollar affect the stock market?
 There’s a general correlation that when the U.S. dollar’s value rises, so do U.S. stock indexes.
 Over the past 20 years, there has been only a slight positive correlation with the S&P and dollar rising simultaneously 40% of the time.
-We’ll go more into this correlation and how this knowledge can help you with the stocks that you trade going forward.
+We’ll explinto more detail about this correlation and how this knowledge can help you with the stocks you trade going forward.

 How does a strong dollar affect the stock market?
-The dollar can become more valuable in relation to other currencies in two ways:
+The dollar can become more valuable about other currencies in two ways:

 - Its value grows when global demand for the USD increases

-- Its value grows when the Federal Reserve reduces the amount of currency available(rarely happens)
+- Its value grows when the Federal Reserve reduces the amount of currency available(which rarely happens)

 These are the only two ways (so basically one).
 Because the U.S. dollar is required to purchase American stocks, the value of a U.S. stock index (like the S&P500) will also rise.